PIRAEUS, GREECE--(Marketwire - Feb 15, 2013) - Navios Maritime Acquisition Corporation ("Navios Acquisition") (

 Nave Rigel has been chartered out to a high quality counterparty for one year at a rate of $11,850 net per day plus 50% profit sharing based on a formula.
 The charterer has been granted an option for an additional six months at the same rate.

-The vessel is expected to generate approximately $2.5 million of annual base EBITDA and approximately $7.4 million of aggregate base EBITDA assuming operating expense approximating current operating costs and 360 revenue days per year.
+The vessel will generate a total base EBITDA of approximately $1.6 million, assuming operating expense approximating current operating costs and 360 revenue days per year.